 The award applicant must notify the Chapter Board of Officers, after January 1, that he/she has registered to take the CFE Examination, and that he/she intends to apply for the Chapter Incentive Award after becoming a Certified Fraud Examiner.
 This declaration of intent should be in writing, either through US Postal mail or through a simple e-mail.
 See below for mailing information.

 Training Attendance Requirement

-All award applicants must attend at least two (2) of the Chapter’s bi-monthly Fraud Training Seminars during the annual Incentive Award Program period.
-These training events are held during the months of February, April, June, or August.
+All award applicants must attend at least two (2) of the Chapter’s monthly Fraud Training Seminars during the annual Incentive Award Program period.
+These training events are held generally each month.
 The applicant can attend these events anytime during the calendar year for which the applicant is applying for this award.
 It does not need to be done before or after taking the actual exam.

 Take and Pass the CFE Examination

 The applicant must sit for and pass the CFE examination by following the requirements at http://www.acfe.com/details-taking-exam.aspx.

 Upon ACFE notification of passing the CFE Examination, the award applicant must mail the following documents to the Chapter Board of Officers not later than December 31 of the annual period:

 The copy of the congratulations letter from the ACFE should state that the applicant has passed the CFE Examination, specifying that the award applicant has met all ACFE requirements to become a Certified Fraud Examiner, and providing their new CFE professional certification number granted by the ACFE.
 The actual frameable certification does not have to be received to be eligible.
 The Chapter Incentive Award will not reimburse more than $500.
 It will only reimburse personal expenses which have not been and will not be reimbursed from any other source, such as from their employer.